 At Duke Sports Medicine’s expanded new home, people can get all their needs met in one convenient location.
-The renovated clinic, renamed the Duke Sports Science Institute, brings together orthopaedic surgery, physical therapy, primary care, cardiology, neurology, sports performance, fitness, sports medicine, imaging, and other specialties.
+The renovated clinic, renamed the Duke Sports Sciences Institute, brings together orthopaedic surgery, physical therapy, primary care, cardiology, neurology, sports performance, fitness, sports medicine, imaging, and other specialties.

 It also makes it easier for researchers who are studying sports performance and new therapies to better interact with the doctors who are bringing the new treatment options to their patients, as well as the students, residents, and fellows, who are learning about the latest advances in sports medicine at Duke.

 “This is more than just a new location,” explained Benjamin Alman, MD, an orthopaedic surgeon and Chair of Duke’s Department of Orthopaedics.
 “It’s a new way for us to put patients first.
 Now doctors and scientists can work together on the development of innovative new treatment approaches.
 This facility distinguishes Duke as a premiere destination for sports medicine services.”